shirleyli2015/CS-598-DLH-Final-Project/README.md

 ====================================
 ...
 ```
-Depending on the model, the training time could take somewhere between 1.5 hour to 20 hours.
+Depending on the model, the training time ranges between 1.5 hour to 20 hours.

 ## Evaluation